 You can start with Natural Cycles the day after removing the ring.

 You can start with Natural Cycles the day after having your IUD removed.

 The depo shot usually is active between 8-13 weeks, depending on which injection you have had.
 Once the 13 weeks have passed, you can start using Natural Cycles when the effect of the injection has worn off.

 After the implant

 You can start with Natural Cycles the day after the implant has been removed.

 You can start using Natural Cycles the day after it has been removed.

 Note: a copper IUD does not contain hormones and therefore does not inhibit ovulation.
-You can use Natural Cycles alongside a copper IUD to get insights on your body and menstrual cycle without having to use a barrier method on red days.
+You can use Natural Cycles alongside a copper IUD to get a greater understanding of your body and menstrual cycle without using a barrier method on red days.